mistycodey/phedit/README.md

 # PHEdit - Minimal FFmpeg Video Editor

 A minimal video editor built with Electron and React, powered by FFmpeg for video processing.
+This is a hobby project that just uses AI in the Cursor IDE to create the code.
+Half challenge, half helpful :)

 ## Features